 I arrive in Palm Harbor the next afternoon in a state of unconditional bliss.
 The ST was like a family sedan on the highway compared to this go anywhere machine.
 My first stop is a deserted public beach.
 I ride along the sand, putting the Super Ténéré through its paces, park a few yards from the water and enter the ocean in my underwear.
 Seagulls squawk overhead and fly low as I let go a gloriously long, warm piss in the water.
 I look back at the bike with my leathers folded over the seat.
 The white tank sparkles in the sun.
 Gently bobbing up and down in the swells, I can taste the salt on my tongue like tears and conclude that this, in fact, is a vehicle that somehow found me.

 Following a couple hours at the beach, my next move is to locate her house.
 I grab another quick bite of fast food and then consult a city map mounted to the wall of a Texaco station at the corner of Tampa Drive and Alt.
-19. Burner phones without location services are my preference and the only Sandy Way the map shows is about five miles south in the town of Dunedin.
+19. A professional life avoiding the Internet, off the grid so to speak, including burner phones without location services, remains a trick of my trade and the only Sandy Way the map shows is about five miles south in the town of Dunedin.
 I jump back on the bike to find it.
 If the street exists at all no one I talk to here ever heard of it.
 The best anyone can tell me after more than an hour of looking in vain is that Dunedin is a separate entity from Palm Harbor.
 According to the information I’ve obtained, she lives on Sandy Way in Palm Harbor.
 When I run this past a security guard at some Best Western on the water, he explains I’m looking in the wrong town.
 The woman behind the desk checks another map that shows the same thing.
 No Sandy Way in Palm Harbor.
 There’s a Sandy Street, Sandy Circle, Sandy Lane, and just a plain old Sandy.
 But there’s no Sandy Way.
 The security guard tells me about another nearby gas station up Alt.
 19 that runs a busy towing service.
 Those guys would know, he insists.
 Check with them.
 He then asks me if I have a phone number.
 I say yes, but that my arrival must be a surprise.

 It’s now dark and too late to show up at her house even if I can find it.
 A night wasted, but I’m still set on finding this street before getting another room.
 I go to the gas station, but none of the drivers are here.
 The woman running the register never heard of Sandy Way and tries to sell me another map.
 I say I’ve already seen two maps with the same information.
 This sparks her curiosity, so she opens up the map herself and begins looking for it.
 Studying the index, her map actually does list a Sandy Way in Palm Harbor.
 L30 according to the key.
 We both find the area east of Lake Tarpon where it should be, but never actually locate the street after forty minutes of trying.
 It’s all just a big mind fuck at this point that is wearing thin.
 I give her cash for the map, find a Travelodge, and crash.
 I can’t even think about any goddamn Sandy Way until morning.